Skip to main content

 Spectranet supports up to 4 mount points (0-3).
 Each mount point can have a different filesystem mounted:

-• Mount Point 0: Typically used for primary filesystem
+• Mount Point 0: Default local XFS filesystem (xfs://ram/) on Spectranext

 You can switch between filesystems using: